botsocket/jade/Documentation.md

 **Note:** Due to the complexity of the extension system, only a few options are documented.
 Please open an issue if you need help extending your schemas.

-Extends the default Lyra instance to include new types where:
+Extends the default Jade instance to include new types where:

 -   `extensions`: An array of extension objects or factory functions of signature `function (root) {}` generating extension objects where:
     -   `type`: The type of the extension.
 Can be a string, an array of strings or a regular expression matching the desired types.